 - Redevelop the former Cobo Arena as a 40,000-square-foot Grand Ballroom, with pre-function area, new central kitchen, Food Court and additional meeting rooms.
 (Completed September 2013)

 - Redevelop east façade, with new exterior skin to improve appearance and energy efficiency.
 Create lounge seating overlooking main concourse.
 Install 4,800-square-foot and 2,900-square-foot high-tech “video walls” into a new entrance canopy and north atrium.
-(North Entrance and Video Wall scheduled for completion December 2014; South Entrance Canopy & Video Wall are scheduled for completion September 2014)
+(North Entrance and Video Wall completed December 2014; South Entrance Canopy & Video Wall completed September 2014)

 - Redevelop east side of building to make its customer space and circulation areas compatible in design with other new parts of Cobo Center.
 Create more usable space in the main concourse.
 Consolidate existing food areas with the new Food Court.
-Reconfigure current offices as rentable customer space.
-(Scheduled for completion December 2014 pending event activities.)
+Reconfigure current offices as rentable customer space. (completed December 2014.)

 - Redevelop Michigan Hall to coordinate its appearance with the new Atrium.
 Install energy-efficient lighting.
-Update communications infrastructure.
-(Scheduled for completion December 2014)
+Update communications infrastructure. (completed December 2014)

 Create new building offices to increase rental space available to customers in central areas, and improve access to service and customer areas.
 (Completed June 2014)